PAS 91 Is Withdrawn: What Replaced It and What to Do Now

 Not every PQQ includes all modules.
 Procurers select those relevant to the contract.
 For simpler subcontract packages, you may only need to complete company information, financial standing, health and safety, and insurance.

-How PAS 91 Relates to SSIP Schemes
+How Prequalification Relates to SSIP Schemes

 In practice: